Soulside Journey (1991)

 (22 Sept.
 2009)

-I remember that it was a cold autumn day in November, when I went into Sound Pollution (in Gamla Stan)
+I remember that it was a cold autumn day in November, when I went into Sound Pollution (in Gamla

-CD player to my friend working the register.
+a CD player to my friend working the register.
 Released in September 2004, Sardonic Wrath truly belongs to the middle/transition

 period of Darkthrone.

-After a worthless intro, "Information Wants To Be Syndicated" starts the album out,
+After a worthless intro, "Information Wants To Be Syndicated" starts the album

-down.
+it slows down.
 Still, it doesn't seem strong enough to lead off the album.

 "Sjakk Matt Jesu Krist" is next, with the obligatory Hellhammer worship.
-There's not
+There's

 The next song is a good example of a problem that has gotten worse over time: Fenriz's

 lyrics.
-"Straightening Sharks in Heaven" is an awful song title, for any type of Metal.
-For Black Metal, it's beyond ridiculous.
+"Straightening Sharks in Heaven" is an awful song title, for any type of metal.
+For black metal, it's beyond ridiculous.

 But it's not just the poor song titles; Fenriz seemed to lose whatever skill he had for writing lyrics long ago.
 Actually,